Skip to content

 Things not to Do:

-• Don’t pay money for beggars; you are about to find them in almost all tourist destinations.
-Bring food to them instead of cash if you are tempted to help them.
-They could be victims or just fraudulent, but they could take advantage of you as a foreigner and don’t know their reality anyway.
+• Don’t pay money to beggars; you will find them in almost all tourist destinations.
+If you are tempted to help them, bring food instead of cash.
+They could be victims or just fraudulent, but they could take advantage of you as a foreigner, and you don’t know their reality anyway.

 • (It could be disgusting) Don’t worry about burping.
 In Western culture, it’s awkward and unacceptable to make it, especially in public places.
 In Malaysia, if you are prone to burping, just make it.
 Burping is a sign of having a great meal.

-• If you are not a hiking enthusiast, don’t head to any natural parks.
+• Don’t head to any natural parks if you are not a hiking enthusiast.
 One journey is more than enough.
 And be cautious!
 Some travellers describe Penang Hill as just a tourist trap.

 Pro tip: Don’t go hiking on your own.
-You need a competent guide who can lead you to the most delicate routes and provide you with appropriate advice in the event that anything goes wrong.
+You need a competent guide to lead you to the most delicate routes and provide appropriate advice if anything goes wrong.

 Other Things to Do in Sabah

 • No matter where you happen to be, don’t miss your chance to check out Gaya Street, a street that doesn’t sleep.
-All day long, you can navigate around this lively spot dotted with a plethora of restaurants and bars.
+You can navigate around this lively spot with many restaurants and bars all day.
 It’s a good idea for nightlife in Sabah.

-• When visiting Malaysia for the first time, you should make a point of visiting Borneo, particularly around the sunset.
-Beautiful hues of pink, purple, and orange stain the horizon, and it’s an excellent time to sit back and take it all in simply.
+• When visiting Malaysia for the first time, you should visit Borneo, particularly around sunset.
+Beautiful pink, purple, and orange hues stain the horizon, and it’s an excellent time to sit back and take it all in.

-• If you’re looking for a more adventurous experience, consider camping on a pristine beach in a distant rural region.
-This activity, on the other hand, is not for everyone.
+• If you want a more adventurous experience, consider camping on a pristine beach in a distant rural region.
+However, this activity is not for everyone.
 You must have the will to cleanse yourself of any traces of consumerism and learn to appreciate the pleasures of living with less.

 • Besides hiking, there are a handful of enthralling activities like zipping between islands.
 The Coral Flyer Zipline spans 250 meters and connects Gaya Island and Sapi in Tunku Abdul Rahman Marine Park, travelling across the South China Sea.
 Even though it is a scream-inducing activity, it is a must-do in Malaysia.